lucasmodrich/lucasmodrich.github.io/_posts/2015-08-16-new-york-new-york.md

 Saturday was Carmen's Birthday - we had spent some of our rare spare time in the days prior researching and planning what to do.

 Carmen had a few recommended places that we thought we would checkout.
-First brucnh on the lower east side near Soho.
+First brunch on the lower east side near Soho.

 We took the subway down to the lower east side and wandered through the funky back streets - cool shops and cafes everywhere.

 ![]({{ site.baseurl }}/assets/images/0e854-img_9480.jpg)

 We arrived at our brunch destination - [Public](http://public-nyc.com).
-Public is a trendy little restaurant cafe that was awarded a Michelin Star in 2015, and offers awesome meals and drinks - including a Gin and Juice bar where you can mix your straight Gin with any number of the freshly prepared fruit juices and condiments (fresh friut wedges, select herbs, etc).
+Public is a trendy little restaurant cafe that was awarded a Michelin Star in 2015, and offers awesome meals and drinks - including a Gin and Juice bar where you can mix your straight Gin with any number of the freshly prepared fruit juices and condiments (fresh fruit wedges, select herbs, etc).

 We ordered a selection of meals from the brunch menu and enjoyed.
 I also topped out my brunch with a Bloody Mary (or two).